camubg/modak-challenge/README.md

 ## Endpoints

-Once you run the app, you can access the swagger [here](http://localhost:3000/api/) Please make sure you have the api key to use the endpoint.
+Once you run the app, you can access the swagger [here](http://localhost:3000/api/).

+Please make sure you have the api key to use the endpoint, you can find it in the `.env` file.

 - [GET] Healthcheck